jeffh/Fox/docs/source/generators_reference.rst

     .. warning:: Using ``FOXSuchThat`` and ``FOXSuchThatWithMaxTries`` are "filter" generators and can lead to significant waste in test generation by Fox.
-While it gives you the most flexibility the kind of generated data, it is the most computationally expensive.
-Use other generators when possible.
+While this gives you the most flexibility the kind of generated data, it is the most computationally expensive.
+                Instead, use other combinators when possible.

 .. c:function:: id<FOXGenerator> FOXSuchThatWithMaxTries(id<FOXGenerator> generator, BOOL(^predicate)(id generatedValue), NSUInteger maxTries)